MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - No fields or added data are collected.
-Only logs are collected if there is a memory leak related to a conversation thread.
+Only logs are collected if there's a memory leak related to a conversation thread.

 #### core.data.corruption

-Allows us to detect situations where we cannot show you your email or calendar because where we store your email on your device has become corrupted.
+Allows us to detect situations where we can't show you your email or calendar because where we store your email on your device has become corrupted.

 The following fields are collected: